JosephSilber/bouncer/readme.md

 ## Introduction

-Bouncer provides a mechanism to handle roles and abilities in [Laravel's ACL](http://laravel.com/docs/5.5/authorization).
+Bouncer is an elegant, framework-agnostic approach to managing roles and abilities for any app using Eloquent models.
 With an expressive and fluent syntax, it stays out of your way as much as possible: use it when you want, ignore it when you don't.

 For a quick, glanceable list of Bouncer's features, check out [the cheat sheet](#cheat-sheet).

 Bouncer works well with other abilities you have hard-coded in your own app.
-Your code always takes precedence: if your code allows an action, the bouncer will not interfere.
+Your code always takes precedence: if your code allows an action, Bouncer will not interfere.

 Once installed, you can simply tell the bouncer what you want to allow at the gate: